Msundarv/Rel_PM/README.md

 # Reliability Based Preventive Maintenance

-#### Analyzing the effect of different preventive maintenance intervals on reliability metrics
+Analyzing the effect of different preventive maintenance intervals on reliability metrics.